 Consider bringing a formal concert outfit for the Rising Star and Orford on the Road series.
 No particular dress code is required.
 This is what is suggested:

-Men: white shirt, black pants, tie or bowtie;
+Men: white shirt, black pants, black tie or bowtie;

 Women: black skirt or dress, black or white blouse;

-Both men and women: black shoes and socks.
+Both men and women: black shoes and black socks.

 You may want to visit souvenir shops or participate in some optional activities.
 You may also want to visit the surrounding towns, such as Magog and Sherbrooke.
 Therefore, it would be a good idea to bring some extra money.
 Banking facilities and ATM’s are available in Magog, but are at about 8 km from Orford.
 Please note that there aren’t any ATM machines on campus.